Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0004-unit-tests.md

 [Jest](https://jestjs.io/) is used as the main testing framework.

 [Enzyme](https://airbnb.io/enzyme/) is used as a utility of Jest to test React components.
+Also, `react-testing-library` was briefly discussed as an alternative.
+It forces the developer to test the behaviour of React components and limits what can be tested.
+This means certain aspects of the component cannot be tested (only shallow rendering is possible).
+Due to this limitation, it was decided not to use this library for testing.

 Since these tests are written with TypeScript, [`ts-jest`](https://kulshekhar.github.io/ts-jest/) is used to run them.